Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 3.md

 ### Unique (Boss) Rank

 You can earn income by ranking in the Unique (Boss) Arenas that are found in 6 different modes (Split, Flytrap, Rocfire, Robocrap, Wild, Reefest, Demon).
-Additionally, you can obtain NFT Ticket Box, Activity Token Box or Activity Token from the unique monsters you kill in these arenas, and earn Unique Rank Points that will affect your ranking.
+Additionally, you can obtain ERA Ticket , Activity Token Box or Activity Token from the unique monsters you kill in these arenas, and earn Unique Rank Points that will affect your ranking.

 + When you kill FlyTrap, you obtain an activity token box and gain 10 points that will affect your unique rank.
 + When you kill Reefest, you obtain an activity token box and gain 10 points that will affect your unique rank.
 + When you kill Robocrab, you obtain an activity token box and gain 10 points that will affect your unique rank.
 + When you kill Rocfire, you obtain an activity token box and gain 10 points that will affect your unique rank.
 + When you kill Split, you obtain an activity token box and gain 10 points that will affect your unique rank.
-+ When you kill Wild, you obtain 1 NFT ticket box and gain 100 points that will affect your unique rank.
++ When you kill Wild, you obtain 1 Era Ticket and gain 100 points that will affect your unique rank.
 + When you kill Demon (in the War in Hell arena), you obtain 20 activity tokens and gain 25 points that will affect your unique rank.

 >**Boss Rank Awards**